feranick/Thunderbird-Google-Contacts-Tab/README.md

-# Google Keep Tab
+# Google Contacts Tab
-Unofficial Google Contacts add-on for Thunderbird, it adds a button that opens a Google Keep tab in Thunderbird.
+Unofficial Google Contacts add-on for Thunderbird, it adds a button that opens a Google Contacts tab in Thunderbird.
 The [home page](https://addons.mozilla.org/thunderbird/addon/thundercontacts/) of the extension contains some pictures and reviews.

 #### Installing
-Simply search for Google Keep inside Thunderbird and the addon should show up.
+A new Google Contacts icon should appear in the top-right corner of Thunderbird.
+Click to open.

 #### Installing from sources
 Download the repository, zip it, rename it to Google-Contacts-Tab.xpi and choose install addon from file in Thunderbird.